1 9 9 5 (USA)

 In the 1960s, Johnny Verona (Robert Pastorelli) was a young man who dreamed of becoming a rock star.
 One day, while passing a music store, Johnny saw a guitar owned by his idol, Jimi Hendrix.
 Eager to have the guitar, but unable to afford it, Johnny went to work as a bicycle messenger for Ed Foley Couriers.
 He earned the money to buy the guitar but his dream to become a rock star never came true.

 He joined a band in 1968 and found moderate success playing clubs.
 In 1971 a record company offered him a contract – but only him, not the rest of the band.
-He rejected the contract and with the knowledge he had earned as a cycle courier, opened his own company, called Double Rush.
+He rejected the contract and with the knowledge he had earned as a cycle courier, opened his own bicycle messenger service in Manhattan called Double Rush.

 Stories followed Johnny’s ups and downs as he struggled to run a company that promised a rush delivery (within 45 minutes) or a double rush (within 20 minutes).

-Other Regulars included Zoe Fuller (Corinne Bohrer), a girl with a degree from Harvard Business School who couldn’t find a job and now worked as Johnny’s whiny bookkeeper; Hunter (David Arquette), Johnny’s fastest courier; Barkley (Sam Lloyd) the dispatcher; the Kid (Phil Leeds), Johnny’s elderly messenger; and bike messengers Leo (Adam Goldberg) and Marlon (D.L.
-Hughley).
+Other Regulars included Zoe Fuller (Corinne Bohrer), a girl with a degree from Harvard Business School who couldn’t find a job and now worked as Johnny’s whiny bookkeeper; Hunter (David Arquette), a young daredevil and Johnny’s fastest courier; Barkley (Sam Lloyd) the spaced-out dispatcher; the Kid (Phil Leeds), Johnny’s 75-year-old messenger who moved painfully slowly but knew every shortcut in Manhattan; cynical former delinquent Leo (Adam Goldberg) and Marlon (D.L.
+Hughley), a young husband and father with a legendary ability to con people.

 Ed Foley (Richard Fortnow) was now Johnny’s competition, along with his daughter Kate (Sarah Nelson).